hpreston/cicd_learning_lab/README.md

   * this command will link the docker daemon on the host machine into the container
 * drone cli tools

 If you exit out of the container before completing the lab and want to continue from where you left off, do not execute a `docker run` command again.
 This will create a new clean container that lacks any of your work.
-Instead follow the below to start the original container .
+Instead follow the below to start the original container.

 ```
 # Verify that you have  a container in a stopped state